 How often you back up your data is up to you.
-As a general rule of thumb, consider backing up your data as soon as you have created enough new files or made enough changes to existing files that it would be difficult to recreate them if they were lost.
+As a general rule, back up your data when you have created enough new files or made enough changes to existing files that it would be difficult to recreate them if lost.

 What data should I back up?

 At the very least, you should back up files that are frequently changed, especially if they are important to you (e.g., term papers, resumes).
-You may also want to consider not only the documents folders where you store the files you create, but also your web browser bookmarks, contacts databases, and files stored on your desktop.
+You may also want to also consider your web browser bookmarks, contacts databases, and files stored on your desktop.

-It's generally not practical to back up copies of programs you have installed, but you should always make sure you keep the installation disks or files so that you can reinstall those programs if necessary.
+It's generally not practical to back up programs, but you should always make sure you keep the installation disks or files.
+That way you can reinstall those programs if necessary.

 What options do I have for backing up my data?

 Cloud Storage (Microsoft OneDrive)

 Pitt has partnered with Box to provide unlimited free cloud storage for your files.
 You can upload files and folders quickly and access them from anywhere on any device.
 You can search the full text of files that you store on Box, and you can even sync files to your desktop.
 Box uses state-of-the-art technology and industry best practices for data encryption during transit to and from the Box cloud, as well as while stored within Box.
 Log in to http://pitt.box.com with your University email address and password to begin using the service.
 You can also store files online using Microsoft OneDrive, configured as the default save destination for all of your Office 365 applications.
 Both services offer comparable features for online storage as well as web-based collaboration.

 USB Flash Drives